Conrad Black: Early life and family

 Black was born in Montreal, Quebec, to a family originally from Winnipeg, Manitoba.
 His father, George Montegu Black Jr., a chartered accountant, was the president of Canadian Breweries Limited, a brewing conglomerate that had earlier absorbed Winnipeg Breweries, which he had inherited from his father George Montegu Black Sr. Conrad Black's mother was the former Jean Elizabeth Riley, a daughter of Conrad Stephenson Riley, whose father founded The Great-West Life Assurance Company, and a great-granddaughter of an early co-owner of The Daily Telegraph.
 His father was a shareholder in The Daily Telegraph.

 Biographer George Tombs said of Black's motivations: "He was born into a very large family of athletic, handsome people.
 He wasn't particularly athletic or handsome like they were, so he developed a different skill — wordplay, which he practised a lot with his father."
 Black has written that his father was "cultured [and] humorous" and that his mother was a "natural, convivial, and altogether virtuous person".
 Of his older brother George Montegu Black III (Monte), Black has written that he was "one of the greatest natural athletes I have known", and that though "generally more sociable than I was, he was never a cad or even inconstant, or ever an ungenerous friend or less than a gentleman".
 The Black family maintains a family plot at Mount Pleasant Cemetery in Toronto where Black's parents and brother are buried along with his good friend and his wife's former husband, journalist, poet and broadcaster, George Jonas.

 Education

-Black was first educated at Upper Canada College (UCC), during which time, at age eight, he invested his life savings of $60 in one share of General Motors.
+Black was sent by his father to a prestigious preparatory school, Upper Canada College (UCC), where he was first educated.
+Black, confided to his fellow student John Fraser, a future renowned foreign correspondent for The Globe and Mail and later the editor of Saturday Night, that the place felt like a concentration camp, but most of the students were oblivious to the harsh reality.
+During this time, at the age of eight, he invested his life savings of $60 in one share of General Motors.
 Six years later, he was expelled from UCC for selling stolen exam papers.
 He then attended Trinity College School in Port Hope, where he lasted less than a year, being expelled for insubordinate behaviour.
 Successfully completing the year as an extramural student, Black transferred to Thornton Hall, a private school in Toronto.

 Black continued his post-secondary education at Carleton University.
 He attended Toronto's Osgoode Hall Law School of York University, but his studies ended after he failed his first year exams.
 In 1970, he completed a law degree at Université Laval, and in 1973 completed a Master of Arts degree in history at McGill University.